 #42.
 Don’t raise your voice: Do not yell at him.
 He might do the same right back at you.
 And it won’t get you both anywhere, because you’ll both just be yelling and angry.

 #43.
 Listen to his side of the story: Listen to him attentively and don’t interrupt when he’s trying to explain things.
 Offer a relevant response when he’s done.

 #44.
 Show him you care about him and love him too: Every person is different and handles discord in different ways too.
 You should know what works with your man.
 Showing him you love and care about him might just do the trick.
-You can get his favorite food, snack or drink and you can wear his favorite dress of you too.
+You can get his favorite food, snack, or drink and you can wear his favorite dress of yours too.

 #45.
 Cook for him: The best way to a man’s heart is his stomach is already a popular saying.
 You can cook for him his favorite meal or a new recipe you just learned and let him know he’s the first person to taste that recipe from you.